fearnlj01/DocTest/Windows Guide.md

 ####Guide
 - Make sure you have installed both [Git][Git] and the [.NET core sdk][.NET SDK]
 - Create a folder somewhere and name it `Nadeko`.
-- Head to the [NadekoBot Releases Page][Releases] and download `ZipContainingAllTheInstallerFiles`.
+- Head to the [I Need Clarification for this bit The link will suffice for now](https://github.com/fearnlj01/NadekoBotInstallerWin/releases) and download the source code zip.
-- Copy `ZipContainingAllTheInstallerFiles` to the `Nadeko` folder that we created earlier, and extract everything.
+- Copy the source code zip to the `Nadeko` folder that we created earlier, and extract everything.
 - You will see a few files, most importantly, `NadekoInstaller.bat ` after extraction (You may not see the `.bat` part of the filename).
 - Run/Launch/Open `NadekoInstaller.bat ` and you will see it running in the command prompt.
 - Wait a while for the file to finish installing, it'll say when it's done in the command prompt.
 - You should now have a new folder named `NadekoBot` inside the `Nadeko` folder we previously created.
 - Run the `NadekoRun.bat` file and wait for windows to tell you dotnet has crashed, then choose to close
-- If it still exists, you can safely delete the `NadekoInstall_Temp` folder.
+- You can safely delete the `NadekoInstall_Temp` folder if you so choose.

 ####Creating DiscordBot application
 - Go to [the Discord developer application page][DiscordApp].